-The more you get into the recording craft, the more you’ll start to recognize different types of microphones and their uses.
-There’s a huge world of mics out there, but knowing the major types will help you determine what to use and when.
-Especially when you’re just starting your home studio, it’s good to get familiar with them so you can choose an all-around mic that fits your needs.
+The more you get into the recording craft, the more you’ll start to recognize different kinds of microphones.
+There’s a huge world of mics out there, but knowing the major types will help you decide what to use.
+When you’re just starting your home studio, it’s good to get familiar so you can choose an all-around mic that fits your needs.

 For starters, mics are characterized by design and fall into one of three major categories: